Major League Soccer

 Phone: (212) 450-1200

-Major League Soccer is the top-flight professional soccer league in the United States and was founded in 1996, after the country hosted the 1994 FIFA World Cup.
-MLS will kick off its 24th season on March 2, 2019.
-The 2019 MLS Brochure will be available shortly before the season.
-(For the 2018 MLS Brochure, CLICK HERE)
+Major League Soccer is the top-flight professional soccer league in the United States and Canada, and was founded in 1996 after the USA hosted the 1994 FIFA World Cup.
+MLS kicked off its 24th season on March 2, 2019.
+(For the 2019 MLS Brochure, CLICK HERE)

 |Western Conference||Eastern Conference|